loveliveer/logseq/pages/2010写作partA.md

 - 我的练习：
 - Dear sir or lady:
 - 口口I really approciate you for reciving me, a English Spech fan, during I take part in the English Speech Competition in Parking University.
 I am considerably delighted to recall your English Speech Competition, through which I feel how you and your university love English Speech.
 Your considerate and warm reception made me feel great excitement、passion and drive., asstiting me to become a strong and driven individual and I will forever be grateful and indebted to you for that.
 - 口口Additionally, I highly welcome you to visit my university whenever you desire.
-I promise you a fantasitic and magical visit, which you can join and enjoy a different English Speech competition.looking forward your visit.
+I promise you a fantasitic and magical visit, which you can join and enjoy a different English Speech competition.look forward your visit.